(Re)Construction of Quantum Space-Time: Transcribing Hilbert Into Configuration Space: Inseparability and the Lack of Mutual, Relational Choice

-Second, these correlations surpass the classical linear correlations~\cite{Peres222} for almost all relative measurement directions (except for collinear and orthogonal directions).
-However, since the outcomes are only dependent on outcomes and not on parameters, this does not lead to inconsistencies with classical space-time scales generated by the conventional classical Poincar\'e-Einstein synchronization convention.
-Indeed, even `stronger-than-quantum' correlations such as a Heaviside correlation function~\cite{svozil-krenn,svozil-2004-brainteaser} would, under these conditions, not result in violations of causality through faster-than-light signaling.
+Second, these correlations surpass the classical linear correlations~\cite{Peres222} for almost all relative measurement directions (except for the collinear and orthogonal directions).
+However, since these correlations are only dependent on (relative) outcomes and not on parameters, this does not lead to inconsistencies with classical space-time scales generated by the conventional classical Poincar\'e--Einstein synchronization convention.
+Indeed, even `stronger-than-quantum' correlations, such as a Heaviside correlation function~\cite{svozil-krenn,svozil-2004-brainteaser} would, under~these conditions, not result in violations of causality through faster-than-light~\mbox{signaling}.

-Third, since individual outcomes cannot be controlled, any synchronization convention and protocol that depends on controlled outcomes cannot be carried out with entangled shares, as there is no means of transmitting (arrival and departure) information 'across those shares.'
-One could also argue that, given outcome dependence but parameter independence, any space-time labeling using those outcomes is arbitrary.
-Signaling from one space-time point to another assumes choice, yet again, the form of relational value definiteness that comes at the expense of individual value definiteness, originating from the unitarity of quantum evolution, between two or more constituents of a quantum entangled share prevents signaling across its constituents.
+Third, since individual outcomes cannot be controlled, any synchronization convention and protocol that depends on controlled outcomes cannot be carried out with entangled shares, as there is no means of transmitting (arrival and departure) information `across those shares'.
+Due to parameter independence, any space-time labeling using those outcomes is arbitrary.
+For instance, `synchronizing' distant clocks (not with light ray exchange, but) by the respective correlated outcomes of entangled particles, such as from spin state or polarization measurements, results in correlated but random temporal scales.
+These scales cannot be brought into any concordance with `local' time scales generated by the conventional classical Poincar\'e--Einstein synchronization convention mentioned earlier.

+Signaling from one space-time point to another assumes choice, yet again, the~form of relational value definiteness that comes at the expense of individual value definiteness, originating from the unitarity of quantum evolution, between two or more constituents of a quantum entangled share prevents signaling across its constituents.
+Therefore, in~the hypothetical scenario of a universe composed of entangled particles, Poincar\'e--Einstein synchronization may require classical means that are unavailable for entangled~particles.

-\section{Orthogonality of configuration space from Hilbert space}
+\section{Orthogonality of Configuration Space from Hilbert~Space}

-Although entanglement does not provide a means for scale synchronization, it can be utilized for synchronizing directions as well as orthogonality among different frames.
+Although entanglement does not provide a means for scale synchronization, it can be utilized for synchronizing directions, as well as orthogonality among different~frames.